Table of Contents

 Establishing a relationship is another key component of creating a positive working environment.
 Employees should feel confident that their employer trusts them to complete their work without close supervision.

-This can be accomplished by providing employees with the resources and training they need to be successful in their roles and develop a good relationship with each other.
+This can be accomplished by providing employees with the resources and training they need to be successful in their roles and develop a good relationships with each other.

 Finally, promoting employee teamwork can help create a positive working environment.
 Teamwork fosters a sense of community and helps employees feel like they are part of a larger group working towards a common goal.